Home Modifications for the Visually Impaired or Blind

 : Individuals and families can find several different kinds of support through the NCSHA including loans, grants and helpful organizations in their area.

 If your home modifications are going to be major, you may want to consider some of the above resources.
 Luckily, you can make many of the modifications listed in this guide at a low cost.

 We recommend checking with your occupational therapist to see what they recommend before setting in on any home renovations.

-Home adaptations for visual impairments are meant to enhance your home and make it easy for you to do the daily tasks you need to do.
+Home adaptations for visual impairments are meant to and make it easy for you to do the daily tasks you need to do.
 We hope you found some of our ideas helpful and they make a positive difference in your life.

 Since your practice is unique, Helper is designed with flexibility in mind.
 Helper works well for practices both small and large allowing our customers to grow with Helper!